pvcraven/2017_web_security/source/known_vulnerabilities/known_vulnerabilities.rst

 Apple is a large, multibillion-dollar company that offers a variety of services.
 One of these services includes Apple WebKit, a web browser engine used by OS X applications including Safari [AWK]_.
+Developers can use Apple WebKit to create their own web browsers.
 There are several past vulnerabilities found with Apple WebKit, including the following:

 **Cross Site Scripting**